Day 37 - Sundial Bridge - Redding, CA

 We arrived at Lava Beds National Monument in the late afternoon and found a campsite with no problem.
 This is yet another national park/monument of which we were unaware.
 A quick stop at the Visitor’s Center confirmed we’d made a good decision to visit.
 There were lots of hikes, history and lava tubes to explore.
 Plus nearby was the Klamath Basin Wildlife Refuge and a WWII monument.
 We settled in for the evening, ate our dinner by the campfire and made our plans for tomorrow.

-Join us on Wednesday as we continue our Great Western Loop adventure.
+Click here and join us as we continue our Great Western Loop adventure.
 We’ll do a little lava tube exploration, learn about Captain Jack, see some awesome petroglyphs, visit the wildlife refuge and discover a most odd WWII monument.